fablab-wue/piTelex/doc/UserlevelChanges.md

   Added config parameter
   ```
-  "LED_Z_heartbeat": 6     # integer > 0, default 6)
+  "LED_Z_heartbeat": 6     # integer > 0, default 6
   ```
-  which defines the pause in steps of 500ms between two flashes of the  LED.
+  which defines the pause in steps of 500ms between two flashes of LED_Z.
 A value of 0 means "no flashing".

+  Used as indicator: as long as the system has heartbeat, piTelex is running and not "dead"...

   Flashing is only for ZZ mode!
-Z mode is indicated with steady light of the LED.
+Z mode is always indicated by steady light of LED_Z.

 ### Switch off current loop in "ZZ" mode
 * Module: RPiTTY